AdobeDocs/commerce-merchant-services.en/help/product-recommendations/install-configure.md

 ---
 # Install and Configure

-Deploying Product Recommendations to your storefront and Admin requires that you install module and configure the Commerce Services Connector.
+Deploying [!DNL Product Recommendations] to your storefront and Admin requires that you install module and configure the Commerce Services Connector.
 As updates are released, you can easily update your installation with the latest version.

 - [Install](#install)
 - [Configure](#configure)
 - [Update](#update)
 - [Uninstall](#uninstall)

-## Install Product Recommendations {#install}
+## Install [!DNL Product Recommendations] {#install}

-Because the Product Recommendations module is a stand-alone metapackage, updates are released more frequently than Adobe Commerce.
+Because the [!DNL Product Recommendations] module is a stand-alone metapackage, updates are released more frequently than Adobe Commerce.
 To make sure you are up-to-date with the latest bug fixes and features, refer to the [release notes](release-notes.md).

 Install the `magento/product-recommendations` module with Composer: